bradleypriest/bradleypriest.github.com/_posts/2012-08-07-whats-new-in-emberjs-12.md

 #### Updates

-* [http://docs.emberjs.com/](http://docs.emberjs.com/) has been updated to 1.0.pre documentation, no more building your own local copy.
-There is also work being done currently to get an edge docs site up, you can find a copy at [http://ember-edge-docs.herokuapp.com](http://ember-edge-docs.herokuapp.com/) whilst they sort out a proper domain.
+* [http://docs.emberjs.com/](http://docs.emberjs.com/) has been updated to 1.0.pre documentation, no more building your own local copy. <s>There is also work being done currently to get an edge docs site up, you can find a copy at [http://ember-edge-docs.herokuapp.com](http://ember-edge-docs.herokuapp.com/) whilst they sort out a proper domain.</s> Edge docs site now live: [http://docs.edge.emberjs.com](http://docs.edge.emberjs.com/)

 * [ember-rails](https://github.com/emberjs/ember-rails) and the [starter-kit](https://github.com/emberjs/starter-kit) have been updated to 1.0.pre hopefully this should fix a lot of issues with getting started with ember.